stellar/stellar-disbursement-platform-backend/README.md

 #### Core + Anchor Platform Integration

-For a full understanding on how the Core and Anchor Platform components interact, as well as the best security and configuration practices, please refer to the [Anchor Platform Integration Points](https://docs.stellar.org/stellar-disbursement-platform/anchor-platform-integration-points)
+For a full understanding on how the Core and Anchor Platform components interact, as well as the best security and configuration practices, please refer to the [Anchor Platform Integration Points](https://docs.stellar.org/stellar-disbursement-platform/anchor-platform-integration-points) section of the Stellar Docs.

 ### Transaction Submission Service